jacobposz/Music-Recommendation-System/README.md

 - this is a partition of an embedding space that you can also format as a binary decision tree, as shown below:
 ![image](https://user-images.githubusercontent.com/89123268/202073125-34704020-7803-40ef-bb39-89eb29ebf0f7.png)

-- the top point would be the start where all of your poins are in one embedding space then every node is where the space was split
+- the top point would be the start where all of the songs are in one embedding space then every node is where the space was split
 - we keep doing this until we end up at the circular leaf nodes which correspond to blocked off sections in the previous graph

-- now, lets say that you want find the nearest neighbors of a particular point... so what do you do?
+- now, lets say that you want find the nearest neighbors of a particular song... so what do you do?
-- lets say that the actual point in the embedding space lies somewhere here (in the white "x"):
+- lets say that the actual song in the embedding space lies somewhere here (in the white "x"):
 ![image](https://user-images.githubusercontent.com/89123268/202073423-9ae54fb4-9a37-4c16-a22d-c5779a9cbeb4.png)

 - so, should we just traverse the tree which corresponds to that particular region/leaf in the decision tree?
 ![image](https://user-images.githubusercontent.com/89123268/202073651-27605448-2eba-4923-8150-efe054d6b8ba.png)

-- Yes and no
+- **Yes and no**

 ![image](https://user-images.githubusercontent.com/89123268/202073941-ddf8a038-ed62-4de5-bf1b-bb686914015b.png)